n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.peekalink.md

 # Peekalink

-The Peekalink node allows you to automate work in Peekalink, and integrate Peekalink with other applications. n8n supports checking, and reviewing links with Peekalink.
+Use the Peekalink node to automate work in Peekalink, and integrate Peekalink with other applications. n8n supports checking, and reviewing links with Peekalink.

 On this page, you'll find a list of operations the Peekalink node supports and links to more resources.